Best Cross-Platform IDEs Shortlist

 How does a cross-platform IDE support multi-language development?

 Cross-platform IDEs often support multiple programming languages, allowing developers to work on different projects within the same environment.
 This is useful if your team needs to switch between languages or work on projects that involve multiple languages.
+For instance, one side of the team can operate within a Java IDE, while the other can work in PHP.
 It helps streamline your workflow and ensures you have the right tools for each language.

 Can cross-platform IDEs handle large codebases efficiently?